0xanonymeow/smt/README.md

 ## Features

-- **100% Test Coverage**: Comprehensive test coverage with defensive code exclusion
-- **Cross-Platform Compatibility**: Proofs generated in Go can be verified in Solidity and vice versa
+- **Cross-Platform Compatibility**: Proofs generated in Go can be verified in Solidity
-- **Complete CRUD Operations**: Insert, Update, Get, Delete, and Exists methods
+- **Standard SMT Operations**: Insert, Update, Get, Delete, and Exists methods
-- **Batch Operations**: Efficient bulk insertions and updates
+- **Batch Operations**: Bulk insertions and updates
-- **Performance Optimized**: Memory pooling, concurrent operations, and gas optimizations
-- **Production Ready**: Thread-safe, comprehensive error handling, and extensive documentation
-- **Build System**: Complete Makefile with test, coverage, build, and clean targets
+- **Simple Build System**: Makefile with test, build, and clean targets

 ## Quick Start